strimzi/strimzi.github.io/_posts/2024-03-20-kraft-migration.md

 #### Rollback support

-During the migration process is also possible to execute a rollback procedure to revert the cluster to use the ZooKeeper ensemble again.
+During the migration process, it is also possible to execute a rollback procedure to revert the cluster to use the ZooKeeper ensemble again.
 The rollback is allowed until the KRaft controllers are still connected to ZooKeeper because they are working in "dual-write" mode by effectively copying metadata to ZooKeeper.
 When the migration is finalized and the KRaft controllers are not connected to ZooKeeper, the rollback is not possible anymore.

 ### Conclusion

-The Apache Kafka community has deprecated the usage of ZooKeeper to store the cluster metadata and it will be totally removed in the 4.0 version coming later this year or early the next one.
+The Apache Kafka community has deprecated the usage of ZooKeeper to store the cluster metadata and it will be completely removed in the 4.0 version coming later this year or early the next one.
 It means that users should move soon to create new KRaft-based clusters only.
 Of course, there are a lot of ZooKeeper-based clusters already running in production out there which need to be migrated.
 The migration process is not trivial and needs a lot of manual intervention, with configuration updates and nodes to be rolled.